Exploring Cooktown

 QLD

 We bumped into our mates Dan and Dan in a Van in town, briefly crossing paths before they pushed on towards the tip of the Cape.
-It’s always nice to see familiar faces on the road. even though we had only left them a few days earlier! 😂
+It’s always nice to see familiar faces on the road.
+Even though we had only left them a few days earlier! 😂

 On one of our days exploring the area, we drove out to Isabella Falls, a picturesque little cascade just off the road.
 Zoe wasted no time splashing about in the shallow pools at the top, delighted with her own private paddling spot.
-It was a peaceful stop and a reminder that sometimes the simplest moments, watching the water trickle past, toes (or paws) in the cool stream, are the best part of travelling.
+It was a peaceful stop and a reminder that sometimes the simplest moments, such as watching the water trickle past, with toes (or paws) in the cool stream, are the best part of travelling.

 We also took a drive out to Archer Point Lighthouse, perched high on the headland south of Cooktown.
 The sweeping views over the Coral Sea were worth the bumpy track in, with turquoise waters stretching endlessly below and the wind whipping around.